nalves599/bling-bank-sirs-project/REPORT.md

     "accepted": "accepted"
 }
 ```

-(_Describe the new requirements introduced in the security challenge and how they impacted your original design._)

-#### 2.3.2.
-Attacker Model

-(_Define who is fully trusted, partially trusted, or untrusted._)

-(_Define how powerful the attacker is, with capabilities and limitations, i.e., what can he do and what he cannot do_)

-#### 2.3.3.
-Solution Design and Implementation

 (_Explain how your team redesigned and extended the solution to meet the security challenge, including key distribution and other security measures._)